Forms of Payment and Insurance – FAQs

 Additionally we have seen success in insurance covering colon hydrotherapy when it is specifically prescribed as “medically necessary” by a referring ND or MD.

 Please be aware, however, that the Tummy Temple does not submit insurance claims to insurance companies.
 We leave that to you, the subscriber.
-We will provide you with receipts, procedure codes and chart notes for you to use in the submission process.
+Upon request, we will provide you with receipts, procedure codes and chart notes for you to use in the submission process.

 ASSUME you will be reimbursed and ask “How do I get reimbursed for receiving this procedure?”.
 From experience we have found that getting a diagnosis code from a doctor as part of a referral or prescription for this service puts you in the best place possible.
 If you need a referral to a colonic-friendly doctor please let us know.